 - 1. Add the Google domain.
-See Adding Google domains on page 89. - 2.
+See Adding a Google domain on page 89. - 2.
 Define web filtering options in one or more profiles.
-See Adding new profiles on page 116.
+See Adding a new profile on page 118.
 You can enable Safe Search in profiles. - 3.
 Edit an existing endpoint policy or create a new endpoint policy that is configured with desired profile.
 Configure the endpoint policy to apply to domains to deploy FortiClient on Chromebooks.
-See Chromebook Policy on page 107. - 4.
+See Chromebook Policy on page 109. - 4.
 Verify the FortiClient Web Filter extension.
 See Verifying the FortiClient Web Filter extension on page 45. - 5.
 View Google domains and Google users.
 See Viewing domains on page 89.